► About us ◄

 4. To develop and maintain the Breed Standard and Showing Guidelines

-The Formation of the OEBSSAA
+The Formation of the Babydoll Sheep Association of Australia.

 There are relatively few owners of Original Southdown Babydoll sheep in Australia, with the breed being quite rare.
 Recently there seems to have been a revival of the Babydoll with more people moving to smallholdings and looking for smaller farm stock and/or stock which is easy to manage due to smaller size and there are now waiting lists of people wishing to purchase Babydolls.

 However, due to a lack of a breed standard, prospective purchasers of Babydolls in Australia have had little information on what to look for when purchasing Babydolls, and this sometimes leads to disappointment if the Babydoll has been sold by a breeder who is breeding sheep not true to type.
-Consequently people have ended up with sheep much bigger in size and thus not suitable for the desired outcome.
+Consequently people have ended up with sheep much larger in size and thus not suitable for the desired outcome.
 There was also a lack of general information about Babydolls and breeders were working in isolation from each other.
 This made it difficult to locate stock for sale.

 Hello everyone.
 I’m Bronwyn Healy, I am co-owner of The Settlement Road Vineyard on the Bellarine Peninsula in Victoria with my husband David Bowen – the first crop under the new name will be 2018.
 We are new to Babydolls and to rural living.
 While my family came from a rural (beef and dairy farming) background, I was raised in the city after my parents eloped to Sydney.
 I am still in a state of awe and amazement and joy of having sheep and other livestock and of horror at the thought that I have a major crisis on my hands.

 My background is in health management and research and we moved to Geelong due to work commitments about three years ago when we purchased a small vineyard.
 We are very much committed to a biodynamic approach to farming and so our interest in Babydoll Sheep was formed.
 We have been searching for Babydoll Sheep since moving to the vineyard to meet the needs of the vineyard and orchard and so we were very happy to meet Sue Curliss and Geoff Martin who provided a wealth of information and then Judy and Murray Peart who have helped us to establish our very small flock.
-We are lucky to have a neighbour who is a major sheep breeder and is very generous in helping us with information and we are very happy to have made some great contacts through the OEBSSAA.

 As a Babydoll breeder I became increasingly disappointed that it was so hard to find any other breeders and equally difficult for interested people to find Babydolls.
 Our website was getting lots of hits and we were receiving lots of enquiries, but we were still trying to breed up our flock.
 After going to Shows and checking out the Southdowns, it became very apparent that our Babydoll Southdowns were quite different to the modern version, but we were all listed together.
-So, I set out to try and change this and found some more, equally passionate and equally like-minded in the resolve to get Babydolls noticed as a Breed.
+So, I set out to try and change this and found some more breeders, equally passionate and equally like-minded in the resolve to get Babydolls noticed as a Breed.
 And so began our Babydoll Association.